 Relive your childhood playfulness as you find bold colours and sounds hidden within magical cabinets in the MediaCityUK gardens.

 A transforming light installation of a boy walking his dog home.
 Created with recycled wires, from computer and electronic components, that are assimilated.

 The SHINE programme supports emerging artists and is delivered in partnership with Light Up The North network.

 Images used by Joel Chester Fildes

 Free Event – Outdoors at MediaCityUK

 Our Summer event was a one-night only exclusive outdoor performance with world class dance circus company Motionhouse.
-CHARGE is an exhilarating new multimedia show inspired by the role of electricity in the human body, and for the first time it was re-created as an outdoor spectacular that is free for everyone to attend.
+CHARGE is an exhilarating multimedia show inspired by the role of electricity in the human body, and for the first time it was re-created as an outdoor spectacular that was free for everyone to attend.

 Suitable for audiences of all ages